 Reviewing operations or programs to ascertain whether results are consistent with established standards, goals, and objectives and whether the operations or programs are being carried out as planned.

-Reviewing specific operations at the request of the Audit Committee or management, as appropriate.
+Reviewing specific operations at the request of the Committee or management, as appropriate.